zammad/zammad-admin-documentation/manage/roles/index.rst

 Zammad has dozens of these permissions, which is a lot to keep track of.
-So instead of saying “This user has permissions A, B, and C”, Zammad says “The *agent role* has permissions A, B, and C, and this user is an agent.”
+So instead of saying "This user has permissions A, B, and C", Zammad says "The *agent role* has permissions A, B, and C, and this user is an agent."

-This makes creating user accounts for new agents a whole lot simpler, and it also makes it easier to invent a new permission D and say “All existing agents can do *that* now, too.”
+This makes creating user accounts for new agents a whole lot simpler, and it also makes it easier to invent a new permission D and say "All existing agents can do *that* now, too."

 In short, roles are just collections of permissions that you can give to a user.
 The built-in admin, agent, and customer roles are enough for many teams,